razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 ```

 **Conclusion:**
-Individual Checkboxes will have `errorText`, and if user sets `validationState` on the individual Checkbox when inside the CheckboxGroup we will throw a runtime error.
+Individual Checkboxes will have `errorText`, and if user sets `validationState` on the individual Checkbox when inside the CheckboxGroup we will throw at runtime error.